 3. The Alpine Village

-Whether it’s packed in a heavy blanket of snow or sparkling in the afternoon sun, Whistler Village is the place to be for an Apres and late night cocktails by the fireplace.
-The range of restaurant choices are pretty impressive.
+Whether it’s packed in a heavy blanket of snow or sparkling in the afternoon sun, Whistler Village is the place to be for an Apres and late-night cocktails by the fireplace.
+The range of restaurant choices is pretty impressive.

-The village is pedestrian only, so you don’t need to worry about avoiding traffic.
-You can just wonder around shopping for souvenirs, grabbing an ice cream cone, or sitting down at one of the 170 restaurants for a bite to eat.
+The village is pedestrian-only, so you don’t need to worry about avoiding traffic.
+You can just wander around shopping for souvenirs, grab an ice cream cone, or sit down at one of the 170 restaurants for a bite to eat.

 4. Hiking and Climbing Galore

-Jaw-dropping vistas, ancient glaciers, alpine lakes and wildflower-filled slopes.
-These are but a few of the wonders you’ll lay eyes on while hiking in the Whistler valley.
+Jaw-dropping vistas, ancient glaciers, alpine lakes, and wildflower-filled slopes.
+These are but a few of the wonders you’ll lay eyes on while hiking in the Whistler Valley.
 One easy hike that’s popular with the locals is the Lost Lake hike, which starts at Whistler Village and does a loop of 5k to Lost Lake.
-It’s family friendly and has great views Blackcomb and Whistler Mountains.
+It’s family-friendly and has great views of Blackcomb and Whistler Mountains.

 There are also over 30 miles of hiking and interpretive walking trails to explore during the summer up on the slopes.
 You can access the alpine trails by hiking up, or by taking the gondolas, so it’s possible for everyone to reach the top.